 (b) Be aware that such information may unexpectedly show up in logs, source code, translation files, commit messages, and pull request comments.

 7. Reverse Geocoding API

 If enabled, our privacy-preserving reverse geocoding service provides global location information to add details such as country, state, city, location type, and keywords to your photo and video metadata based on the GPS coordinates:

-(c) Our API approximates the coordinates and encodes them with a fuzzy S2 cell ID that does not include the house number or any other data identifying a specific residential address, except possibly in very sparsely populated areas of the world.
-Even then, we cannot trace the request back to a person or picture.
+(b) Our API approximates the coordinates and encodes them with a fuzzy S2 cell ID that does not include the house number or any other data identifying a specific residential address, except possibly in very sparsely populated areas of the world.
+Even then, we cannot trace the request back to a person, picture or point in time.